Nathan Sawaya

 Nathan Sawaya (born July 10, 1973) is an American artist known for creating sculptures and large-scale mosaics using Lego building bricks.

 Biography

-Born in Colville, Washington and raised in Veneta, Oregon, Sawaya attended New York University, where he earned bachelor's and law degrees, eventually practicing law at the firm Winston & Strawn in Hollywood.
+Born in Colville, Washington and raised in Veneta, Oregon, Sawaya attended New York University, where he earned bachelor's and law degrees, eventually practicing law at the firm Winston & Strawn in New York.

 In 2004, Sawaya left his job as an attorney to work as a full-time Lego artist.

 Less than six months after working for the Lego Group, he branched off and opened an art studio in New York City in 2004.
 As a professional artist, Sawaya is not an employee of the toy company.
 Sawaya is officially recognized by The Lego Group as a Lego Certified Professional.